 he Bird fair, an annual event held since 1989 brings together nature lovers from 83 countries, and has raised over 4 million Euros for vital conservation work around the world.
 It usually attracts people with special interest in bird watching, nature and other wildlife.

-Given the Fair, there more expectations that a number of Birding safaris in Uganda are going to increase combined with the other Uganda safari activities like Gorilla, Chimpanzee tracking and wildlife, including the country’s rich culture.
+Given the Fair, there more expectations that a number of Birding safaris Tours in Uganda are going to increase combined with the other Uganda safari activities like Gorilla, Chimpanzee tracking and wildlife, including the country’s rich culture.